nationofmakers/maker-event-playbook/index.md

 ---

 ## What's Next?
-At NOMCON 2020 we will be hosting sessions to share the playbook and to start on-boarding contributors.
-If you'd like to follow along, please join us in the Nation of Makers slack in the #maker_event_playbook channel and check out the pages above to start learning how the playbook works and how you can contribute.
-Make sure to [get your NOMCON 2020 tickets](https://www.nomcon.org) ASAP and watch for session on the Maker Event Playbook!
+We are currenly on-boarding authors, publishers, and coders to continue the playbook.
+If you'd like to get involved, please [email us](mailto:makereventplaybook@nationofmakers.us) or join us in the Nation of Makers slack in the #maker_event_playbook channel.
+Check out the pages above to start learning how the playbook works and how you can contribute!

 ---